| Who really performed live on stage at the

 hand.
 He had a practice of strolling through the audience,

 shaking hands or exchanging pleasantries with patrons.
+"Ginger Rogers was a living doll.

 Bing was plugging one of his early movies, singing before